Fasting: Day 6

 This was why I would eat so incessantly in the past, because food was never the answer.
 It was merely a proxy by which I could reconnect with the emotion, and because food itself wasn’t the source of the emotion, it led me to eat more of it just to chase down the emotion.
 And afterward, because I felt bad for eating something I didn’t even want to eat in the first place, I would eat more as a sort of self-punishment.
 And more, and more.
 It was an endless spiral.
 Food wasn’t a relief; it had become a prison.
 I felt that if I continued down that line, at some point I’d probably eat myself to death.

 Being conscious of this relationship with food helped me to untangle the messy web I’ve entangled myself in.
 Rather than chase after food to reconnect with the emotions (and never getting anywhere), what I should do is to connect with the emotions directly at the source.
-If it’s a feeling of connection I’m looking with my parents, then connect with them.
+If it’s a feeling of connection I’m looking for with my parents, then connect with them.
 If it’s about connecting with friends, then get in touch with them.
 Doing so helps to tackle the issue at the root, and take food, an unrelated agent to begin with, out of the equation.

-At the same time, external factors such as availability of raw food is also an actual concern, as I wrote in Day 5.
-I’m already working on that – I borrowed 2 raw recipe books from the library yesterday and I’m planning to get some raw food instructional videos (for low fat raw vegan) sometime this week.
+At the same time, external factors such as availability of raw food is also an actual concern, as I wrote on Day 5.
+I’m already working on that – I borrowed 2 raw recipe books from the library yesterday and I’m planning to get some raw food instructional videos (for low-fat raw vegan) sometime this week.
 I’ll also be getting some raw food preparation equipment, including a multi-functional blender (thinking between a Vita-Mix or a Blendtec at the moment) and spiral slicer.
 I’m also planning some other stuff in the future which I’ll share in due course.

 Post Fast and Thinking Forward

 Right now it feels nice to take a break from eating.
-At this point I’m pretty neutral about eating post-fast.
+At this point, I’m pretty neutral about eating post-fast.

 A part of me wonders what to do post fast (food-wise).
 For one, I don’t even feel like eating now.
 Two, what kind of pattern should I follow when I resume normal eating?
 How frequently should I eat?
 What guideline should I use to decide when to eat and when not to eat?
 Should I eat when others want to eat?
 No, that doesn’t sound like a good idea.
 Should I eat when the stomach feels empty; when I feel hungry?
 But I learned the conventional signs of hunger are not true hunger – hunger to me has a whole new significance now.
 So what exactly should I do?

 The fast has certainly opened my mind about food and the role it has been playing in our lives.
-At this point it’s still an open point of debate for myself.
+At this point, it’s still an open point of debate for myself.
 I have quite a bit of time to think this through before the fast ends, and will continue to share my thoughts here.
 I’ve to say it’s really quite intriguing so far.

 Stay tuned for Day 7 / Week 1 Review